jcla490/landfire-python/README.md

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description!s
+If you encounter any problems, please [file an issue][file an issue] along with a detailed description

 [file an issue]: https://github.com/FireSci/landfire-python/issues